-After installation of concrete gullies or precast concrete side inlet gullies have been completed in accordance with MRTS03 Drainage, Retaining Structures and Protective Treatments, placement of grates shall not be undertaken until the As Constructed Survey requirements have been met and
+After installation of concrete gullies or precast concrete side inlet gullies have been completed in accordance with MRTS03 Drainage, Retaining Structures and Protective Treatments, placement of grates shall not be undertaken until the As Constructed Survey requirements have been met and notice of such Works (excludes delivery of As Constructed Survey information) provided to the Administrator.
+Hold Point 10

-Figure 11.5.2 is an example of suggested capture methodology, coding and dimensional attribute information required that may be adopted for As Constructed Survey of gullies.
+Figure 11.5.2 following is an example of suggested capture methodology and dimensional attribute information required, that may be adopted for As Constructed Survey of gullies.